 The CNIO obtains a substantial part of its funding from external sources, a process in which hundreds of researchers submit proposals for approval by a committee of peers who decide on awarding the financing necessary to carry them out.

-International projects receive financing from official bodies such as the European Commission, the U.S. Institutes of Health , the U.S. Department of Defense, the Melanoma Research Alliance, Sweden’s Paradifference Foundation, the British Worldwide Cancer Research, the Howard Hughes Medical Institute (HHMI) and the European Foundation for the Study of Diabetes (EFSD), as relevant examples.
+International projects receive financing from official bodies such as the European Commission, the U.S. Institutes of Health (NIH), the U.S. Department of Defense, the Melanoma Research Alliance, Sweden’s Paradifference Foundation or the British Worldwide Cancer Research, as relevant examples.